shikon/shikon.github.io/_pages/about.md

 ## Goal

 Is to (b)log my random projects, so I can share but also  improve retention of the skills I learn.
-I have found the internet to be a great resource and would also like to contribute to it I want to share my thought processes and take you with me, on my journey.
+I have found the internet to be a great resource and would also like to contribute to it.
+I want to share my thought processes and take you with me, on my journey.

 ## Random facts